waiyip000/TraplessPKE/index.md

 * Signature scheme and verification
 * Security rationale for SD-SIHF (Selector Dual Inversion with Hidden Filtering)

+## 🧠 Ask the Agent

+You may upload the TraplessPKE whitepaper to ChatGPT, Claude, Gemini, or other advanced reasoning agents and ask:

+* “Why is TraplessPKE fundamentally incompatible with algebraic cryptanalysis?”
+* “How does ambiguity in f₂ and XOR-masked predicates enforce message privacy?”
+* “Explain the difference between Selector Dual Inversion and LWE-based assumptions.”
+* “Why does TraplessPKE not offer decryption oracles, and what security implications follow?”
+* “Simulate a blind signature verification using commitment τ and challenge hash logic.”

+Let the agent show you why **TraplessPKE doesn’t solve hard problems — it prevents them from forming.**

 ---

 ## 🧬 Summary of Security Model